 Call us AT:

-I thought I only had a 70% chance of succeeding, I took the gamble, purchased it and took off some of the components.
+I thought I only had a 70% chance of succeeding, I took the gamble, purchased it and took off just two crucial components.
 After several months of planning and 3 weeks construction, I made the new design.
 It now has many advantages over other projectors in the mobile planetarium market.